Jesus said in Luke 12:40, “Be you therefore ready also: for the

 Paul said that these rewards are for “all them also that love his

 appearing.”
-Just like Jesus he equated rewards to how much we love and look
+Just like Jesus, he equated rewards to how much we love and look

 forward to the return of Christ.

-It’s interesting to note what Jesus said that this judgement will
+It is interesting to note what Jesus said that this judgement will

 be based upon.
 Jesus said, “For unto whomsoever much is given, of him shall be much